wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 tags: [data, proxies]
 sidebar: doc_sidebar
 permalink: wavefront_data_format.html
-summary: Syntax and parameters of the Tanzu Observability by Wavefront native data format.
+summary: Wavefront data format syntax and parameters.
 ---
 Tanzu Observability by Wavefront supports the same native data format with Wavefront proxies and with direct ingestion.
 This page is a reference to the data format and includes best practices.